mikespencer/video.js/README.md

 ######custom flashvars for Flash video player
 ######Type: String
 ######Default: '' (Empty String)
-Custom additional flashvars to be passed in to the flash player.
-Multiple flashvars should be seperated by & (eg: 'clicktag=http://www.example.com&controls_alpha=0.5').
+Custom ADDITIONAL flashvars to be passed in to the flash player.
+Multiple flashvars should be seperated by & (eg: 'controls_alpha=0.5').

 ##backgroundColor
 ######background colour of the player